lr4d/kartothek_hive_integration_test/README.md

 This docker-compose setup creates a kartothek dataset with a number of different data types and uses Hive to read the generated Parquet files.

+Note: When forking the repo, to run the tests on a periodic basis you will need to setup a cron job in travis.
+See: https://docs.travis-ci.com/user/cron-jobs/#adding-cron-jobs for instructions on how to do this.

 ## Compatibility issues
  - Timestamps: Arrow stores timestamps in Parquet files as microseconds from epoch.
 This is not supported by Hive's `DATETIME`.
 Therefore we import the datetime column from our Parquet file with the data type `BIGINT`.
  - Unsigned integers are not supported by Hive.
 This is not a major issue as they can be imported as signed integers.
 However, since the maximum value of `np.uint64` exceeds the byte-length of `BIGINT` (64-byte signed integer), it cannot be reliably loaded.